PucklaJ/dynareadout_python/README.md

 An Ansi C library for parsing binary output files of LS Dyna (d3plot, binout) with bindings for python

+## Documentation

+You can find a [Wiki](https://github.com/PucklaJ/dynareadout/wiki) with API Documentation for python.

 ## Examples

 ### Binout